-We currently hold directors and officers liability insurance for the benefit of our office holders with an aggregate coverage limit of \$25 million.
+We currently hold directors and officers liability insurance for the benefit of our office holders with an aggregate coverage limit of \$25 million, including side A coverage.
 In addition, we provide our directors and officers indemnification pursuant to the terms of a Letter of Indemnification substantially in the form approved by our shareholders.